-The STEPPING UP project is a collaboration between researchers at eight universities and research institutes across the UK.
-We are working to understand the interactions of water, energy and food (WEF), and how niche innovations across these systems could be built upon to deliver a STEP-change towards improving sustainability, in the context of a world responding to climate impacts and policies.
+The STEPPING UP project was a 3-year EPSRC funded collaboration between researchers at eight universities and research institutes across the UK.
+We undertook research to understand the interactions between water, energy and food (WEF), and how innovations across these systems could be built upon to deliver a step-change towards sustainability, in the context of a world responding to climate impacts and policies.

 Stepping Up aimed to understand the processes, implications and challenges of scaling up innovations in the water-energy-food nexus to achieve transformational change at different scales.
 We used a mixed method approach, consisting of quantitative and qualitative modelling techniques.
 Recognising the critical importance of a transdisciplinary approach, we also worked extensively with a wide range of stakeholders to develop insights into the enablers and constraints of up-scaling nexus-innovations in the UK.

 Overall project findings:

 Joined-up research can reveal positive, but also negative impacts of future policy decisions.
 Collecting and examining data, engaging stakeholders and mapping out scenarios across the nexus of water, energy and food can highlight the unintended negative consequences of possible future policies as well as the perceived benefits and these must be accounted for within the decision-making process.

 Blurred boundaries between sectors signal a need for more integrated planning and management to tackle environmental challenges.
 There needs to be wider acceptance that boundaries between energy, water and food systems are increasingly blurred, both physically and politically.
 Analysis across these boundaries allows for greater understanding of how innovations may or may not work.
 Adaptive forms of governance can also help, as can a multi-stage decision making process.